keepthrifty/keepthrifty.github.io/_posts/2016-10-31-moneysmart-family-system-review.md

 No, no, and no.

-{% capture tweet-text %}Steve and Annette show that the best parenting doesn't come from common marketing messages{% endcapture %}
+Steve and Annette show that the best parenting doesn't come from common marketing messages

-{% include tweet-link.html %}

-{% capture tweet-text %}Great parenting comes from remembering your real job: loving your kids and preparing them for life{% endcapture %}
+{% include tweet-link.html tweet-text="Great parenting comes from remembering your real job: loving your kids and preparing them for life" %}

-{% include tweet-link.html %}

 ## Net Effect ##